-West Horsethief Trail is a 6.6 mile moderately trafficked out and back trail located near Trabuco Canyon, CA that features a river and is rated as difficult.
+West Horsethief Trail is a 6.6 mile moderately trafficked out and back trail located near Trabuco Canyon, California that features a river and is rated as difficult.
 The trail is primarily used for hiking and mountain biking and is accessible from September until May.
 Dogs are also able to use this trail.